-The first time I laid eyes on a Butter Burger, I was innocently watching George Motz’s documentary Hamburger America; in it, he profiled Solly’s Grille in Milwaukee, Wisconsin.
+The first time I laid eyes on a Butter Burger, I was innocently watching George Motz’s documentary Hamburger America; in it, he profiled Solly’s Grille (the original) in Milwaukee, Wisconsin.

 I had never seen anything like it before.
 Just like all great burger spots, they use a fresh, never frozen beef patty.
-After doing the customary sandwich set up, they finish it up with a massive smear of butter and then the top bun.
-The butter melts and cascades down all the sides of this now majestic dish.
-I might be overselling it, but I rewound and watched it a few times to take in what I was seeing.
+After doing the customary sandwich set up, they finish it up with a massive smear of butter and then the crown (top bun).
+The butter melts and cascades down all the sides of this now sumptuous dish.
+I may be overselling its beauty, but one viewing is not enough.

-The Butter Burger is mostly found in and around Wisconsin.
-Although the Culver’s chain has been spreading its name statewide.
+The Butter Burger is mostly an in and around Wisconsin thing, although the Culver’s chain has been spreading its name statewide.

-How a Butter Burger is made varies.
-The method popularized by Solly’s Grille (who also created it in 1936); just having the butter as a topping on the burger, or the butter can be added to the burger patty itself.
+How to make a Butter Burger varies.
+There is the Solly’s Grille method, using butter straight up as a topping on the burger, or the butter on the burger patty itself.